 Are probiotics safe to take?

-It’s best to seek medical advice from your doctor or local GP as probiotics are not regulated like medicine.
+It’s best to seek medical advice from your doctor or local health practitioner as probiotics are not regulated like medicine.
 This means that the makers of probiotics don’t have to demonstrate how safe their product is or the effectiveness of the probiotic to make it sellable.

 Do your due diligence in research and seek medical advice before taking any probiotic supplements.